agrc/gis.utah.gov/_posts/2019-11-12-sgid-product-relaunch-update.md

 ## New Data Editing Policy
 {: .text-left}

 AGRC continues to improve the way we serve our users.
 We are currently formalizing our policies on editing data in the SGID database in response to feedback from our users.
 All active editing will now be performed in an internal SGID database, and edits will be pushed to the public SGID database during off-hours.
-This will help reduce the risk of interrupting users while they are analyzing data within the time frame stated in [our policy](TODO).
+This will help reduce the risk of interrupting users while they are analyzing data within the time frame stated in our policy[^policy-link].
 These new data editing policies mark the maturation of the SGID as a database product and our commitment to treat the SGID as a production service.

 ### Sweeper Project
 {: .text-left}